OctopusDeploy/docs/docs/deployment-process/operations-runbooks/index.md

 ## Environments Selection

 We don't believe that channels or lifecycles (progression) make sense for runbooks.
 Runbooks can be run on any environments you have access to.
-The interface has been designed to let you run a runbook quickly, so there's a single `Run on...` screen where you choose environments and specify any `Advanced` options, and then you run it.
+The interface has been designed to let you run a runbook quickly, so there's a single `Run...` screen where you choose environments and specify any `Advanced` options, and then you run it.

 ## Permissions

 Two permissions are available for the top-level Runbooks document: `RunbookView` (for viewing) and `RunbookEdit` (for creating, modifying, and deleting), so if you want to lock down the ability for your teams to create runbooks, you just need to disable these permissions.

 Once you create a runbook snapshot and run it, the typical `Deployment` and `Release` permissions are required.

+## Publishing

+Publishing allows a runbook author (users with `RunbookEdit` permissions) to nominate a Runbook Snapshot as being 'ready to run', informing others that the runbook process (at the given snapshot) has been tried and tested.

+For consumers (users running a runbook), the option to run a published snapshot will be available on the Run screen.
+Users who do not have `RunbookEdit` permissions will have the published version selected by default, giving them some level of confidence that they will be running the expected snapshot.

 ## Working with the Octopus API